 Height: 60 - 130 feet.

 Longevity Greater than 150 years.

-Flowers Inconspicuous.
 Flowers in Spring or Summer.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Brown Cone, Large (1.50 - 3.00 inches), fruiting in Fall or Winter.